Gholamrezadar/scientific-qa-rag/README.md

 `* GPT-4o was run using OpenAI's Infrastructure.
 Other models were run on a Colab T4 GPU.`

+- Around 1/5 of the keywords get 404 from wikipedia.

 ## Dataset

 50 multiple choice questions about various scientific topics. [train_data.csv](data/train_data.csv) and [test_data.csv](data/test_data.csv)